maplibre/maplibre-gl-js/docs/life-of-a-tile.md

 # Life of a Tile

-This guide traces through what happens in the code when you load a new tile.
+This guide traces through what happens when you load a new tile.

 ## Event Loop